hoto/ansible-home-fedora/README.md

 Install private semi secure configs:

-        ansible-playbook private_home.yml
+        ansible-playbook secure.yml

 Manually change terminal setting to use Deja Vu Sans Mono font.

-Turn off susspend when lid is closed Start -> Power -> 'When lid is closed -> do nothing'.
+Turn off suspend when lid is closed Start -> Power -> 'When lid is closed -> do nothing'.

 ### Private